-The table below includes activity related to the administrative and priority claims and other bankruptcy-related claim reserves including reserves related to legal, professional and tax matters, among others, for the Successor Company for the six months ended June 30, 2007.
+The table below includes activity related to the administrative and priority claims and other bankruptcy-related claim reserves including reserves related to legal, professional and tax matters, among others, for the Successor Company for the three and nine months ended September 30, 2007.
 These reserves are primarily classified in other current liabilities and other non-current liabilities in the Condensed Statements of Consolidated Financial Position (Unaudited) based on the expected timing of resolution of these matters.
+Certain of the accrual adjustments identified below are a direct result of the Company's ongoing efforts to resolve certain bankruptcy pre-confirmation contingencies and do not relate directly to the Company's ongoing performance; therefore, the Company considers these adjustments to be special.